MarceloFischer/App-Store-Dataset-Analysis/README.md

 ## 2. About the Files
 The repository has 3 important files:

-    1. *appstore_games.csv* -> CSV file with the raw data
+    1. appstore_games.csv -> CSV file with the raw data.
-    2. *app_df_clean.csv* -> CSV file containing preprocessed data
+    2. app_df_clean.csv -> CSV file containing preprocessed data.
-    3. *App Store Strategy Game Analysis.ipynb* -> Jupyter notebook written in Python with the preprocessing steps and graphics.
+    3. App Store Strategy Game Analysis.ipynb -> Jupyter notebook written in Python with the preprocessing steps and graphics.

 ## 3. Requirements
 In this notebook I make use of the **numpy**, **pandas**, **seaborn** and **matplotlib** modules in Python.
 The versions I used are: